wbcsd/data-exchange-protocol/decisions/backlog/0022-oauth-token-endpoint.md

 * reuse an exsting service that is implemented based on the standard (rfc-6749), but does not offer the capability to control the authentication path / token endpoint in full.

 For example, the following path `https://some-domain.com/oauth/token` adheres to the standard (rfc-6749) but is not conforming to the current Tech.
 Specs. (see 6.5.1).
 The same would apply to the path `https://some-domain.com/token`.

-Any change to the specifications of the path/endpoint for the Action `Authenticate` could potentially impact or break backwards-compatibility.

 ## Summary

-We propose to alter the specified structure of the authentication path / token endpoint for the Action `Authenticate` in the Tech.
+We propose to change the specified structure of the authentication path / token endpoint for the Action `Authenticate` in the Tech.
 Specs.
 The current structure:

 * POST `AuthSubPath/auth/token`